PREVIEW: THE GOUGE

 “You smoke?”
 Tommy asked.

 “Oh,” Karen said.
 Besides the fact that she’d never smoked cigarettes before, she’d definitely never smoked weed before either.
 In fact, she’d never done drugs of any kind.
-Karen wasn’t what you would call a prep, but she did keep herself clean and in order.
-She never strayed too far from the honest path.
+Karen wasn’t what you would call a prep, but she did keep herself clean and in order and never strayed too far from the honest path.

-Through her internal contemplating, she realized too long of a paused had occurred.
+Through her internal contemplating, she realized too long of a pause had occurred.

 “No thanks,” Karen finally said hoping that Tommy wouldn’t think of her as lame.